michalsn/michalsn.dev/content/posts/codeigniter-4-mix-versioning.md

 There is a good chance that you won't need to change anything in the configuration file, because you will only be using local resources, but you can change a few settings if you need to.

 How to use this helper?
-It's very simple - just enter *ordinary* file name and helper will add appropriate query string, based on **mix-manifest.json** file generated during asset compilation.
+It's very simple - just enter an *ordinary* file name and helper will add appropriate query string, based on **mix-manifest.json** file generated during asset compilation.

-If this is what our asset configuration file will look like (**webpack.mix.js**):
+This is what our asset configuration file will look like (**webpack.mix.js**):

 ```
 let mix = require('laravel-mix');